nilbus/transport-to/README.md

 Chrome extensions cannot directly execute terminal commands due to browser sandboxing.
 This extension uses Chrome's **Native Messaging API**:

-1. Extension captures the current tab's URL
+1. Extension captures the current tab's URL (or link URL from context menu)
-2. Sends URL to native messaging host via `chrome.runtime.connectNative()`
+2. Sends URL and app name to native messaging host via `chrome.runtime.connectNative()`
 3. Bash script receives the message via stdin (native messaging protocol)
-4. Script executes `open -a Comet "<url>"`
+4. Script executes `open -a <app> "<url>"` (where app is "Comet" or "Dia")
-5. Comet browser opens with the URL
+5. The selected browser opens with the URL

 The native host is **not** a long-running process—Chrome starts it when needed and it exits immediately after processing the message.